Rethinking The Uniformity Metric in Self-Supervised Learning: A New Uniformity Metric

 \subsection{A New Metric for Uniformity}

-This section proposes to use the distance between the distribution of learned representations and $\mathcal{N}(\m 0, \m I_m/m)$ as a uniformity metric.
-Specifically, for a set of learned representations $\{\m z_1, \m z_2, ..., \m z_n\}\subset \mathbb{R}^m$, we first normalize them, and then calculate the mean and covariance matrix:
+In this section, we discuss how to use the quadratic Wasserstein distance between the distribution of learned representations and $\mathcal{N}(\m 0, \m I_m/m)$, in place of the uniform spherical distribution $\textrm{Unif}(\mathcal{S}^{m-1})$, as our new uniformity loss.

-To facilitate the computation, we adopt a Gaussian hypothesis to the learned representations and assume they follow $\mathcal{N}(\bm \mu, \m \Sigma)$.
-With this assumption, we use the quadratic Wasserstein distance\footnote{We discuss using other distribution distances as uniformity metrics, such as Kullback-Leibler Divergence and Bhattacharyya Distance over Gaussian distribution.
-See more details in Appendix~\ref{sec:other distribution distance}} to calculate the distance between two distributions; see the definition in Appendix~\ref{sec:definition of wasserstein distance}.
-We need the following well-known lemma.
+To facilitate computation, we adopt a Gaussian hypothesis for the learned representations and assume they follow $\mathcal{N}(\bm \mu, \m \Sigma)$.
+With this assumption, we employ the quadratic Wasserstein distance\footnote{We discuss using other statistical distances as uniformity losses, such as the Kullback-Leibler divergence and Bhattacharyya distance, in Appendix~\ref{sec:other distribution distance}.} to measure the distance between two distributions.
+We need the following well-known lemma \citep{Olkin1982TheDB}.